 Did your Ancestor belong to The Ladies of the Grand Army of the Republic?
 Are you searching for the Civil War Veteran whom she joined under?
-Pleasecontact the National Registrar to gain further information on your ancestor.
+Please contact either of the following officers to gain further information on your ancestor.

 Doylestown, OH 44230

 The Archives of The Ladies of the Grand Army of the Republic are currently on thousands of membership index cards and on very old hand written rosters.
 These are organized by city, state and the member's last name.
 Information obtained from these files can verify if your ancestor was a member, her place of residence at the time she joined, and her Civil War Veteran that she joined under.

 Since this can be a very time consuming task, please be patient when submitting a request.
 All inquiries are answered in the order in which they were received.
 If the search should go beyond 10 minutes or further genealogy is required, a donation for the time spent may be asked.

 Please have the following information in your request: